AlmaBonn/programming/README.md

 The main purpose of this repository is to support the Wiki.

-We will also use this it to collect example programs.
+We will use it to collect occasional example programs.

+We also provide a [rationale for choosing hardware](elementar.md).

-There is also an inofficial list of the [lecture's contents](almawochen.md).
+There is an inofficial list of the [lecture's contents](almawochen.md).